- George Mason University, Bachelor of Arts

 An acknowledged master of the short story form, Richard Bausch's work has appeared in The Atlantic Monthly, Esquire, Harper's, The New Yorker, Narrative, Gentleman's Quarterly.
 Playboy, The Southern Review, New Stories From the South, The Best American Short Stories, O. Henry Prize Stories, and The Pushcart Prize Stories; and they have been widely anthologized, including The Granta Book of the American Short Story and The Vintage Book of the Contemporary American Short Story.

 He has won two National Magazine Awards, a Guggenheim Fellowship, a Lila-Wallace Reader's Digest Fund Writer's Award, the Award of the American Academy of Arts and Letters, The 2004 PEN/Malamud Award for Excellence in the Short Story, The Dayton Literary Peace Prize for his novel PEACE, and most recently the 2013 John William Corrington Award for Literary Excellence and the prestigious 2013 REA Award for his "influence on the Short Story as a form."
 He has been a member of the Fellowship of Southern Writers since 1996.
 In 1999 he signed on as co-editor, with RV Cassill, of The Norton Anthology of Short Fiction; since Cassill's passing in 2002, Bausch is the sole editor of that important anthology.
 Richard Bausch teaches Creative Writing at Chapman University in Southern California.

 - Recent Creative, Scholarly Work and Publications

 NPR'S program SYMPHONY SPACE: SELECTED SHORTS, reprized William Hurt reading my short story "Valor" in honor of the victims of the Boston Marathon Bombing.

-"We Belong Together" (Short fiction) Fall 2012, Ploughshares Magazine, Guest edited by Elizabeth Strout
+"We Belong Together" Ploughshares, Edited by Elizabeth Strout